Tencent/TencentKonaSMSuite/README.md

 - [KonaCrypto]，which implements SM2, SM3 and SM4 algorithms based on Java Cryptography Architecture.
 - [KonaPKIX]，which supports ShangMi algorithms on loading certificate and certificate chain verification.
 It also can load and write key store files containing ShangMi certificates.
 Additionally, this component provides two utility classes:
-  - KeyTool, which is the same as `keytool` in JDK, can generate private keys and certificates.
+  - KeyTool, which is the same as `keytool` in JDK, can generate private keys, and create certificates and key store files.
+It can use `PBEWithHmacSM3AndSM4` to encrypt private keys and keystore files.
-  - KeyStoreTool, which can import the existing [PEM]-encoded private keys and certificates to key store files.
+  - KeyStoreTool, which can import the existing [PEM]-encoded private keys and certificates to keystore files.
 - [KonaSSL] implements China's Transport Layer Cryptographic Protocol, and also applies ShangMi algorithms to TLS 1.3 based on RFC 8998.
 - [Kona], which wraps all the features in `KonaCrypto`，`KonaPKIX` and `KonaSSL`, so it has to depend on one or more of them.
 Generally, **this provider is recommended**.